-4.4.3 Program Educational Objectives
+4.3.3 Program Educational Objectives

-Within 3 to 5 years after graduation from the ECE program, the graduates are expected to:
+Within 3 to 5 years after graduation from the ME program, the graduates are expected to:

-- Further their intellectual growth through graduate education or professional development courses. - Apply their technical and professional creativity in careers in engineering or non-engineering professions. - Embrace leadership roles in a variety of careers.
+- Further their intellectual growth through graduate education or professional development. - Apply their creativity and global perspective in their engineering or non-engineering professions. - Assume leadership roles in a variety of contexts.

-4.4.4 Student Outcomes
+4.3.4 Student Outcomes